melonproject-archive/melonjs/README.md

 ## Installation

 This library is published as an [npm package][npm].
-You can install it through npm, npx or yarn.
+You can install it through npm or yarn.

 ```
 # Using yarn
 yarn install @melonproject/melonjs

-# Using npx
-npx install @melonproject/melonjs

 # Using npm
 npm install @melonproject/melonjs